Marine energy: Environmental effects

+The striped bass are anesthetized to reduce handling stressed.

 Marine energy technologies pose risks to marine wildlife, particularly through collisions with underwater turbines, noise pollution, and electromagnetic fields (EMFs) generated by subsea cables.
 For example, tidal turbines, which operate in high-flow environments, can pose a threat to fish and marine mammals that may collide with rotating blades.
 While the risk of collision is generally considered low, it can be significant for slow-moving or migratory species, necessitating the development of fish-friendly turbine designs.

 Noise pollution is another concern associated with marine energy installations.
 The construction and operation of devices can generate underwater noise, which may disrupt marine life.
 Cetaceans, such as whales and dolphins, rely heavily on sound for communication, navigation, and foraging.
 Prolonged exposure to noise can lead to behavioral changes, increased stress levels, and even habitat abandonment.
 Mitigation measures, such as noise-reduction technologies and strategic placement of devices, are required to minimize these impacts.

 Electromagnetic fields (EMFs) from subsea power cables can also affect marine species, particularly those sensitive to electromagnetic stimuli, such as sharks and rays.